 Lighting: Available as in-store discount in participating stores

-There are a number of advantages of home solar energy.
-You can raise your property values, qualify for tax benefits, and reduce emissions.
-With the right storage equipment, solar panels can also provide you with further energy independence and offer some protection from power outages.
+There are many benefits to home solar energy.
+You can reduce emissions, raise your property values, and save money.
+With the right storage equipment, solar panels can also offer you additional energy security and offer some protection from power outages.